jacobrogers603/mark_my_words/to-do.md

 **Things that the user may not notice, or are more under the hood, but are still important**

-- Photo encryption
 - sign out should redirect to auth page in all scenarios
 - Pressing close w/o saving while editing a public note brings you back to the private directoryItems page instead of the public profile page
-- uploading should reset image links to the new note id so they work assuming the image is still in the user's media library

 ## Pri III